 - MA in Ethnochoreography, University of Limerick, Ireland

-- BA in Fine Arts in Modern Dance Performance, University of the Arts, Philadelphia
+- BFA in Dance Performance, University of the Arts, Philadelphia

 Areas of Expertise